-Travelling could be stressful and, it could be even more stressful if you go to a different country than yours.
+Travelling can often be stressful and, it could be even more stressful if you go to a different country than yours.
 Bettersafe would like to help you with some tips when you hire a car abroad.

-Once you have queued for a long time to speak with someone at the rental desk and you have made all paperwork, they provide you with the keys and you can take the car in order to start your trip.
-However, the car rental company has not explained you anything about the car in advance.
+Once you have queued for a long time to speak with someone at the rental desk and you have gathered all the paperwork, they provide you with the keys and you can take the car in order to start your trip.
+However, the car rental company very rarely will let you know about all the nuances of the car.
 To avoid more stressful situations, Bettersafe has created a list of the most common problems when you hire a car.

 Try lifting the collar before moving the stick or pushing the shaft down.

 Try holding down the clutch and turning the key.
 If this doesn’t work, check the fuel and the battery.
 If you have hired an automatic one, try holding down the brake instead of the clutch.

 Check for a lever underneath the driver’s seat to your right, in the centre console or the door, it depends on the brand car.